Tuscan White Bean Pasta

 Ingredients to make this vegan white bean pasta in ramekins on marble countertop.

-• Pasta of choice – this recipe is great with longer pasta (like spaghetti or fettucine) but would also be great with shorter pasta like penne or fusilli.
-Use your favorite pasta for this recipe.
-If you want to add even more protein, use a legume-based pasta (like chickpea pasta or lentil pasta).
+• Pasta of choice – If you want to add even more protein, use a legume-based pasta (like chickpea pasta or lentil pasta.

-• Balsamic vinegar – balsamic vinegar is my secret ingredient anytime I’m using canned tomatoes.
-It helps to add richness and a bold flavor to the dish but also helps to really cut down on the “canned” taste of the tomatoes.
+• Balsamic vinegar – balsamic vinegar is my secret ingredient anytime I’m using canned tomatoes, as it helps remove the tinned flavor.

 • White beans – use whatever white beans you have on hand.
-Cannellini beans are my go-to for Tuscan dishes, but any white bean will do!
-These beans add a creaminess to the recipe and also help increase the protein and fiber, making it a really well-balanced meatless meal (especially paired with a legume based pasta).
+Cannellini beans are my go-to, but any white bean will do, including great northern white beans, butter beans and chickpeas.

 How to make tuscan white bean pasta